nqduy35/nqduy35.github.io/_pages/skill.md

 > \*\*\* is from *upper-intermediate* to *advanced*
 > \*\* is *intermediate*
 > \* is *basic*
-> However, this classification is based on my confidence and experiences in the skill, but not using any evaluation scales.
+> However, this classification is based on my confidence and experiences relevant to the skills, but not using any evaluation scale.

 **Programming**
 \*\*\*.
 C/C++, Java, Python